-8. Income Taxes
+9. Income Taxes

 We are subject to U.S. federal and state income taxes with respect to our allocable share of any taxable income or loss of Topco LLC generated after the IPO, as well as any stand-alone income or loss we generate.
-Topco LLC is organized as a limited liability company and treated as a partnership for federal tax purposes, with the exception of Maravai Inc. and its subsidiaries who are taxpaying entities in the U.S., Canada, and the U.K. Topco LLC generally does not pay income taxes on its taxable income in most jurisdictions.
+Topco LLC is organized as a limited liability company and treated as a partnership for federal tax purposes, with the exception of Maravai Life Sciences, Inc., the parent entity of Vector, and its subsidiaries who are taxpaying entities in the U.S., Canada, and the U.K. Topco LLC generally does not pay income taxes on its taxable income in most jurisdictions.
 Instead, Topco LLC's taxable income or loss is passed through to its members, including us.
-Maravai, Inc. files and pays corporate income taxes for U.S. federal and state income tax purposes and internationally, primarily within the U.K. and Canada.
-We anticipate this structure to remain in existence for the foreseeable future.
+Maravai Life Sciences, Inc. files and pays corporate income taxes for U.S. federal and state income tax purposes and internationally, primarily within the U.K. and Canada.
+Aside from the expected sale of Vector, as discussed in Note 3, we anticipate this structure to remain in existence for the foreseeable future.

-On March 11, 2021, the President signed the American Rescue Plan Act of 2021 (ARPA) into law.
-ARPA includes several provisions, such as measures that extend and expand the employee retention credit, previously enacted under the Coronavirus Aid, Relief and Economic Security Act (CARES Act), through December 31, 2021.
+On March 11, 2021, the President signed the American Rescue Plan Act of 2021 ("ARPA") into law.
+ARPA includes several provisions, such as measures that extend and expand the employee retention credit, previously enacted under the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), through December 31, 2021.
 ARPA also contains other provisions that do not have a material impact on our income tax expense and effective tax rate.